aeonSolutions/AeonLabs-GitHub-API-C-library/README.md

 I have also available here, on Github, a C++ library for the [Dataverse] API (data repositories).
 To view click [here](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library). <br>

-This is a C++-based library intended for embedded firmware development, however, it can be easily ported and made compatible with any platform or operating system. see the [WIKI](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/wiki) for more information.
+This is a C++-based library intended for embedded firmware development, however, it can be easily ported and made compatible with any platform or operating system. see the [WIKI](h) for more information.

 <br>

-The Dataverse Project is an open-source web application to share, preserve, cite, explore, and analyze research data.
-It facilitates making data available to others and allows you to replicate others' work more easily.
-Researchers, journals, data authors, publishers, data distributors, and affiliated institutions all receive academic credit and web visibility.
-Funded by Harvard University and Powered by Open Scholar.
+GitHub is a web-based platform designed for version control and collaborative software development.
+It allows developers to manage and track changes to their code using Git, a version control system.
+With GitHub, multiple contributors can work on a project simultaneously, making it easy to collaborate, review, and integrate changes.
+It also provides features like issue tracking, pull requests, and code reviews, facilitating streamlined teamwork and ensuring code integrity over time.
+Additionally, GitHub hosts millions of open-source projects, allowing users to share and contribute to global software development.

 The Official GitHub chat: https://github.com/orgs/community/discussions
 <br>